-Join Garrick Chow for an in-depth discussion in this video Mixing it all together, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Mixing it all together, part of Learning FL Studio.

 Okay, now let's talk a little bit about the basics of actually mixing.…When you're done recording and creating your tracks, you'll most likely want to be able…to share your creation with the rest of the world, or at least you want to be able to listen…to your own recording without having to launch FL Studio each time.…Before you export your project though, you'll want to mix it down.…Mixing involves adjusting the levels and effects of each individual track so that they all…combine or mix into a single audio file that sounds full, balanced, and well-arranged like a finished song.…Now one option you might want to consider is to duplicate your project before you start mixing.…